 Leonardo Da Vinci was on to something years ago when he stated, “Study the science of art.
 Study the art of science.”

 So says author, futurist and business technology advisor Bernard Marr, writing in Forbes.com that STEAM education is essential to “prepare our kids for the fourth industrial revolution.”
 Though we cannot know right now what some jobs of the future will look like, “It makes sense to educate our children with the skills and capacity to think outside the box with creative solutions.
 This is something a STEAM education can effectively prepare them to do,” he said.

 “If the children and students of today are our future, this is the type of education we need,” Naveen Jain, founder of the World Innovation Institute, wrote a number of years ago when STEAM was just gaining momentum (“Schools Out for Summer: Rethinking Education for the 21st Century“).
 The traditional system of “standardized, rote learning that teaches to a test is exactly the type of education our children don’t need in this world that is plagued by systemic, pervasive and confounding global challenges,” he said.
 “Today’s education system does not focus enough on teaching children to solve real-world problems and is not interdisciplinary, nor collaborative enough in its approach.”

-That’s why the University of San Diego offers an online Master of Education degree program that gives students the option to specialize in STEAM in a program that is taught by accomplished faculty with extensive experience in K-12 instruction and research.
+For example, the University of San Diego offers a 100% online Master of Education degree program that gives students the option to specialize in STEAM, learning from accomplished faculty instructors with extensive experience in K-12 instruction and research.
 Visit the M.Ed.
 STEAM specialization page on the USD website to learn more about the program, the course of study and curriculum.